Allen Stanford: Ponzi scheme and fraud convictions

-By November 5, 2011, Stanford was being held at the Federal Medical Center at the Federal Correctional Complex, Butner in Butner, North Carolina.
-His attorneys claimed that Stanford was unfit to stand trial due to amnesia resulting from his sustained injuries.
+By November 5, 2011, Stanford was held at the Federal Medical Center at the Federal Correctional Complex, Butner in Butner, North Carolina.
+His attorneys claimed Stanford was unfit to stand trial due to amnesia resulting from his sustained injuries.
 On December 22, 2011, he was found competent to stand trial by U.S. District Judge David Hittner.

 The trial began on January 24, 2012, at the Houston Federal Courthouse, Judge Hittner presiding.
 On March 6, after three hours of deliberation, the jury convicted him of masterminding a Ponzi scheme.
-Prosecutors sought a sentence of 230 years in prison—the maximum permitted by law, and 80 years more than the 150-year sentence handed to Bernard Madoff—calling him "a ruthless predator" who "lived a life steeped in deceit."
-Stanford's lawyers pressed for a sentence of 31 to 44 months and a maximum of 10 years; the former sentence, with credit for time served, could have allowed him to walk out of prison without further jail time.
+Prosecutors sought the maximum permitted sentence of 230 years in prison--80 years more than the 150-year sentence given to Bernard Madoff—calling him "a ruthless predator" who "lived a life steeped in deceit."
+Stanford's lawyers sought a sentence of 31 to 44 months and a maximum of 10 years; the former sentence, with credit for time served, could have allowed him to exit prison without further jail time.
 According to Peter Henning of The New York Times, judges have been more willing to impose sentences for financial fraudsters that effectively amount to life sentences in recent years.
 The extent to which such frauds wreck people's lives, Henning wrote, amounts to "economic homicide," and such outsized sentences are a way to express society's anger at such conduct.

 On June 14, 2012, Stanford was sentenced to 110 years in prison.
-Although it is less than half of the maximum sentence sought by prosecutors, it virtually ensures he will die in prison.
-Hittner ordered Stanford to forfeit $5.9 billion, saying that Stanford had orchestrated "one of the most egregious frauds ever presented to a trial jury in federal court."
-At sentencing, Stanford spoke for the first time in the proceedings, denying that he had ever swindled anyone.
+Although less than half of the maximum sentence sought by prosecutors, this virtually ensures he will die in prison.
+Hittner ordered Stanford to forfeit $5.9 billion, saying that he orchestrated "one of the most egregious frauds ever presented to a trial jury in federal court."
+At sentencing, Stanford spoke for the first time in the proceedings, denying that he ever swindled anyone.
 He blamed his company's failure on "Gestapo tactics" by government regulators.
-He is incarcerated at Coleman II USP in Sumterville, Florida; his earliest possible release is March 13, 2103 – at which time he would be 152 years old.
+He is incarcerated at Coleman II USP in Sumterville, Florida; his earliest possible release is March 13, 2103.

 On April 26, 2013, federal district judge David Godbey sided with the SEC in its civil suit against Stanford and ordered him to disgorge $6.7 billion ($5.9 billion in illegal profits and $861 million in interest) and pay a $5.9 billion fine.
 He was permanently banned from the securities industry.
-Godbey wrote that Stanford had carried out the fraud for over a decade "with a high degree of scienter," or knowledge that what he was doing was illegal.
+Godbey wrote that Stanford carried out the fraud for over a decade "with a high degree of scienter," or knowledge that what he was doing was illegal.